tensorflow/tensorflow/README.md

 |-----------------|
 | [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://www.tensorflow.org/api_docs/) |

-**TensorFlow** is an open source software library for numerical computation using data flow graphs.
+**TensorFlow** is an open-source software library for numerical computation using data flow graphs.
 The graph nodes represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) that flow between them.
 This flexible architecture enables you to deploy computation to one